 Ernie chose to attend college at Mercer University in Macon, Georgia so that he could play college tennis.
 While at Mercer, Ernie was a four year letterman on the tennis team.
 He was also a member of Sigma Alpha Epsilon fraternity and graduated with a double major in Business Administration and History.

 Ernie practiced for 14 years in a partnership, which focused on civil litigation involving personal injury, medical malpractice and products liability.
 As his law practice grew, he developed a keen interest in handling workers’ compensation claims.
 In 1996, Ernie formed his own firm with a goal of focusing his practice in the area of workers’ compensation.
-While the attorneys with Trammell and Mills Law Firm, LLC represent clients with a variety of claims, Ernie’s practice is now limited almost exclusively to representing injured workers in workers’ compensation claims.
+While the attorneys at Trammell & Mills Law Firm, LLC represent clients with a variety of claims, Ernie’s practice is now limited almost exclusively to representing injured workers in workers’ compensation claims.

 Since establishing his workers’ compensation practice, Ernie has represented workers with claims involving brain injuries, quadriplegia and paraplegia, amputations, neck and back injuries, fractured bones, shoulder injuries, knee injuries and replacements, hip injuries and replacements, blindness, hand injuries and carpal tunnel syndrome, foot and ankle injuries, mental disorders, chemical sensitivities syndrome, burns and disfigurement.